MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-70.md

 this might be the first time you get to take advantage of some of the awesome features we already delivered since we started the Core project!

-The shift from PowerShell Core 6.x to 7.0 marks our move from .NET Core 2.x to 3.1. .NET Core 3.1 brings back a host of .NET Framework APIs (especially on Windows), enabling significantly more backwards compatibility with existing Windows PowerShell modules.
+The shift from PowerShell Core 6.x to 7.0 marks our move from .NET Core 2.x to .NET Core 3.1. .NET Core 3.1 brings back a host of .NET Framework APIs (especially on Windows), enabling significantly more backwards compatibility with existing Windows PowerShell modules.
 This includes many modules on Windows that require GUI functionality like `Out-GridView` and `Show-Command`, as well as many role management modules that ship as part of Windows.

-On Windows, we've also added a **-UseWindowsPowerShell** switch to `Import-Module` to ease the transition to PowerShell 7 for those using incompatible modules.
+On Windows, we've also added a **UseWindowsPowerShell** switch to `Import-Module` to ease the transition to PowerShell 7 for those using incompatible modules.
 This switch creates a proxy module in PowerShell 7 that uses a local Windows PowerShell process to implicitly run any cmdlets contained in that module.
 For more information on this functionality, check out the [Import-Module](TODO) documentation.

-For more info, check out our module compatibility table showing off how you can the latest, up-to-date modules that work with PowerShell 7: [Module Compatibility Table](TODO)
+For more info, check out our module compatibility table showing off the latest up-to-date modules that work with PowerShell 7: [Module Compatibility Table](TODO)

-## Improved Foreach-Object with Parallelism support
+## Improved ForEach-Object with parallelism support

-The `Foreach-Object` cmdlet, which iterates items in a collection, now has built-in parallelism with the new **Parallel** parameter.
+The `ForEach-Object` cmdlet, which iterates items in a collection, now has built-in parallelism with the new **Parallel** parameter.

 Beginning with PowerShell 7.0, a third parameter set is available that runs each script block in parallel.
-There is a **ThrottleLimit** parameter that limits the number of parallel scripts running at a time.
+There is a **ThrottleLimit** parameter that limits the number of parallel script blocks running at a time.
 As before, use the **$_** variable to represent the current input object in the script block.
-Use the **$using:** keyword to pass variable references to the running script.
+Use the **$using:** scope to pass variable references to the running script block.

-By default, parallel scriptblocks use the current working directory of the caller that started the parallel tasks.
+By default, parallel script blocks use the current working directory of the caller that started the parallel tasks.

 This example retrieves 50,000 log entries from 5 system logs on a local Windows machine.